c1b3rt00lk1t/press-uploader-prototype/Readme.md

 - Upload the files in a primary and a secondary storage
 - Checkout the session so that it can be accessed and downloaded
 - Two flows available: from Folder to Server or form Server to Server
+- The result of these operations can be accessed using the <a href="https://github.com/c1b3rt00lk1t/press-reader-prototype" target="_blank">Press Reader App</a>.

 <br/><br/>
 <br/><br/>